Kloudless/meeting-scheduler/README.md

 - `mode`: _Optional (default: 'modal')_: 'modal' or 'attach'
   If set to 'modal', a modal window is shown and the widget is displayed
     inside the modal.
-  If set to 'attach', the widget is appended to the element specified in
+  If set to 'attach', the widget is appended to the element specified in the
     `element` parameter.
-Failing to provide a valid `element` option will cause the widget failed to be launched.
+Failing to provide a valid `element` option will cause the widget to fail to be launched.
 - `element`: _Required only for `attach` mode_: String or Element
   The DOM element that the widget will be attached to.
 All contents under the element will be removed before attaching the widget.